fum-cs/fds/docs/intro-linear-algebra.md

 \end{vmatrix}
 $$

 The problem now is that linearly independent columns can be either: (1) multiples of another column, and (2) linear combinations of pairs of columns.
-The determinant for a $3 \times 3$ is:
+The determinant for a $$3 \times 3$$ is:

 $$
 \vert \textit{A} \vert = aei - afh + bfg - bdi + cdh - ceg
 $$

 Such expression is hard to memorize, and it will get even more complicated for larger matrices.
-For instance, the $4 \times 4$ entails 24 terms.
+For instance, the $$4 \times 4$$ entails 24 terms.
 As with most things in mathematics, there is a general formula to express the determinant compactly, which is known as the Leibniz's formula:

 $$
 \vert \textit{A} \vert = \sum_{\sigma} \textit{sign}(\sigma) \prod_{i=1}^n a_{\sigma(i),i}
 $$

-Where $\sigma$ computes the permutation for the rows and columns vectors of the matrix.
+Where $$\sigma$$ computes the permutation for the rows and columns vectors of the matrix.
 Is of little importance for us to break down the meaning of this formula since we are interested in its applicability and conceptual value.
-What is important to notice, is that for an arbitrary square $n \times n$ matrix, we will have $n!$ terms to sum over.
-For instance, for a $10 \times 10$ matrix, $10! = 3,628,800$, which is a gigantic number considering the size of the matrix.
+What is important to notice, is that for an arbitrary square $$n \times n$$ matrix, we will have $$n!$$ terms to sum over.
+For instance, for a $$10 \times 10$$ matrix, $$10! = 3,628,800$$, which is a gigantic number considering the size of the matrix.
 In machine learning, we care about matrices with thousands or even millions of columns, so there is no use for such formula.
 Nonetheless, this does not mean that the determinant is useless, but the direct calculation with the above algebraic expression is not used.

 ### Determinants as scaling factors

 When we think in matrices as linear mappings, this is, as functions applied to vectors (or vectors spaces), the determinant acquires an intuitive geometrical interpretation: **as the factor by which areas are scaled under a mapping**.
-Plainly, if you do a mapping or transformation, and  the area increases by a factor of $3$, then the determinant of the transformation matrix equals $3$.
-Consider the matrix $\textit{A}$ and the basis vector $\textbf{x}$:
+Plainly, if you do a mapping or transformation, and  the area increases by a factor of $$3$$, then the determinant of the transformation matrix equals $$3$$.
+Consider the matrix $$\textit{A}$$ and the basis vector $$\textbf{x}$$:

 $$
 \textit{A} =